-The UALR Department of Nursing Ladder program is a sequence of courses designed to progress students through all competencies of nursing.
-The following example shows how a First Time Freshman can graduate with a Bachelors of Science in Nursing within 4 years AND have 1 year of work experience as a registered nurse.
-Please attend a Pre-Admission Advising Session and speak to an advisor about your individual plan of study.
+The School of Nursing Ladder program is a sequence of courses designed to progress students through all competencies of nursing.
+Many students choose to pursue this program option, which would allow a first-time freshman to graduate with a Bachelor of Science in Nursing (BSN) within 4 years and have one year of work experience as a registered nurse (RN).

-Before you officially apply to the Department of Nursing, you must complete some general education courses including English, algebra and science coursework.
-Please take the time to review our curriculum and admission criteria to ensure successful progression through the program.
+Before you officially apply to the School of Nursing, you must complete some general education courses including English, algebra and science coursework.
+Please take the time to review our curriculum and admission criteria to ensure you are meeting the application requirements.

-Once you have been formally accepted into our program, nursing school begins with a series of nursing skills, med-surg and mental health courses.
-All of these combine classroom, clinical and sim-lab experiences.
+Once you have been formally accepted into our program, nursing school begins with a series of nursing skills, med-surg, and mental health courses starting in the summer.
+All of these combine classroom, clinical, and simulation experiences.
+You will get hands-on experience in our state-of-the-art simulation hospital, located on campus.
 You will continue to pick up general education courses in addition to your nursing core.

 In your third year, you will continue to take advanced nursing courses along with general education classes.
-These intensive nursing classes cover advanced med-surg, obstetrics, pediatrics and other content.
-At the completion of Year 3, you will graduate with an Associate of Applied Science in nursing and will be eligible to sit for the National Licensure Exam (NCLEX-RN) to become a registered nurse.
+These intensive nursing classes cover advanced med-surg, obstetrics, pediatrics, and other content.
+At the completion of Year 3, you will graduate with an Associate of Applied Science in Nursing (AAS) and will be eligible to apply for the National Licensure Exam (NCLEX-RN) to become a registered nurse (RN).

-The final year of nursing school is completed online to allow students to gain work experience as an RN.
-34 credits of upper-level nursing courses cover topics of leadership, research, ethics, economics and wellness promotion.
+The final year of nursing school is completed online to allow students to gain work experience while working as an RN.
+This fourth year includes 34 credits of upper-level nursing courses that cover topics of leadership, research, ethics, economics, and wellness promotion.
 They are designed to increase your skills and prepare you for career advancement or graduate school.
-Upon completion of Year 4, you will graduate from UALR with a Bachelor of Science in Nursing.
+Upon completion of Year 4, you will graduate from UA Little Rock with a Bachelor of Science in Nursing (BSN).

 This is only an example of our students’ possible paths to graduation.
 Many students transfer with various levels of education.
-Attend a pre-admission advising or contact the nursing academic advisor to receive an individualized degree plan.
+Attend a pre-admission information session to receive an individualized degree plan.